MicrosoftDocs/azure-devops-docs/docs/repos/tfvc/compare-files.md

 ## Merge changes between versions

 Copy and paste changes from the diff view into the version in your workspace to make quick updates to bring in updates from one version to another.
-Merge more complex changes between two versions when you [resolve merge conflicts in TFVC](resolve-team-foundation-version-control-conflicts.md) before making a check-in.
+Merge more complex changes between two versions when you [resolve merge conflicts in TFVC](resolve-team-foundation-version-control-conflicts.md) before you check in changes.

 If you need to merge two files with significant differences outside of TFVC conflict resolution, use the [vsdiffmerge command line tool](https://roadtoalm.com/2013/10/22/use-visual-studio-as-your-diff-and-merging-tool-for-local-files).
 The `vsdiffmerge` tool allows you to merge changes side-by-side and pick which contents you want to keep for each difference between the files.